Becoming a Volunteer

 - Check our Current Volunteer Vacancies page to find a role you are interested in.

-- After Induction, you'll need to complete our online Food Hygiene Quiz and attend two training sessions: Kitchen Skills and Health and Safety and Service User Support Training.
+- After Induction, you'll need to attend two training sessions: Kitchen Skills and Health and Safety and Service User Support Training.

 The Food Chain Volunteer Induction is a chance for you to find out more about The Food Chain and the role for which you applied, meet other volunteers and ask any questions.
 Induction will also cover some basic HIV awareness training – designed to be fun and informative.

-Other roles may require in office training e.g. Rota Coordinator.
+Other roles may require in-office training e.g. Dietitic Support Volunteer

-Whatever role you do you will be supervised either by a member of staff or another volunteer.
-Fran, our Training and Volunteer Coordinator, is always on hand to help and deal with any questions or concerns.
-Eating Positively and Eating Together Volunteers also have their Rota Coordinator to defer to as well.
+Whatever role you do you will be supervised either by a member of staff or another volunteer..
+Anna, our Volunteer & Services Manager, is always on hand to help and deal with any questions or concerns.
+Eating Together and Eating Positively Volunteers also have their Rota Coordinator to refer to as well.

 There are opportunities to progress in volunteering roles.
 For example, you could start off as a Kitchen Assistant and then undertake training to become a Lead Cook.
-You are not limited to one role and many of our volunteers volunteer in more than one role e.g. some of our Dietetic Support volunteers also volunteer as Kitchen Assistants at Eating Positively.
+You are not limited to one role and many of our volunteers volunteer in more than one role e.g. some of our Dietetic Support volunteers also volunteer as Kitchen Assistants.
 There are opportunities to get involved with our Finance or Events committees as vacancies arise

 Our FAQs page has some questions frequently asked by volunteers which you may find helpful.